This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links. Thanks

 Are Kalamata Olives Gluten-Free?

-Yes, Kalamata olives are naturally gluten-free.
-Though another thing to consider when it comes to gluten and Kalamata olives is in other ingredients Kalamata olives may be packed, for example, a malt vinegar mixture which is not gluten-free.
-Also, if Kalamata olives are stuffed olives, the stuffing could possibly contain gluten.
-The best way to determine if Kalamata olives are gluten-free is to look for a gluten-free label or contained ingredients.
+For example, Kalamata olives are packed in a malt vinegar mixture which is not gluten-free.
+Or if Kalamata olives are stuffed, then stuffing could contain gluten.
+The best way to determine if processed food is gluten-free is to look for a gluten-free label or contained ingredients.

 Are Kalamata Olives Keto Friendly?